nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 As mentioned in the [Policy or Filter](#policy-or-filter), when snippets are used via SnippetsFilter, Application developers can still control whether they want to enable or disable snippets by referencing them in an HTTPRoute.

-### NGINX Config Validation
+### Validation

+#### SnippetsPolicy

+NGF will validate the fields of SnippetsPolicy resources based on the restrictions mentioned in the [API section](#api).

+NGF will not validate the values of snippets.
+See the next section.

+#### NGINX Values

 An invalid snippet can break NGINX config.
 When this happens, NGINX will continue to use the last valid configuration.
 However, any subsequent configuration updates (for example, caused by changes to an HTTPRoute) will not be possible until the invalid snippet is removed.

 Before injecting snippets in NGINX config, it is possible to validate snippets using [crossplane](https://github.com/nginxinc/nginx-go-crossplane),